NextronSystems/thor-manual/scanning/features.rst

 Feature caller list
 ^^^^^^^^^^^^^^^^^^^

+When features are invoked, they are passed specific objects that they work on; some features may extract new objects from these objects.
-The following table gives an overview of THOR's features and how they are called by the different modules and other features.
+The following table gives an overview of all features and what objects they consume and produce.

+For a list of all object types, see the `THOR Log definition <https://github.com/NextronSystems/jsonlog>`__.

 .. csv-table::
   :file: ../csv/feature-caller-list.csv